History of the United States (1945–1964): Truman administration and early postwar period

 The Kefauver hearings about country-wide organized crime and corruption, were held between 1950 and 1951.
 The Kefauver Committee, officially the Senate Special Committee to Investigate Crime in Interstate Commerce, held all of America's attention.
-It was the first committee made up of senators from around the country organized to not only gain a better understanding of how to fight organized crime, but also to expose organised crime for the conglomerate empire that it was.
+It was the first committee made up of senators from around the country organized to not only gain a better understanding of how to fight organized crime, but also to expose organized crime for the conglomerate empire that it was.
 Headed by Estes Kefauver, the committee traveled the country, investigating all levels of corruption.

 The defeat of America's wartime ally in the Chinese Civil War brought a hostile Communist regime to China under Mao Zedong.
 Soon the US became bogged down fighting China in the Korean War, 1950–53.
 Corruption in Truman's administration, which was linked to cabinet-level appointees and senior White House staff, was a central issue in the 1952 presidential campaign.
 Truman's third term hopes were dashed by a poor showing in the 1952 primaries.
 Republican Dwight D. Eisenhower, the famous wartime general, won a landslide in the 1952 presidential election by campaigning against Truman's failures in terms of "Communism, Korea and Corruption."